fourstix/Elfos-SPI-Displays/README.md

 Introduction
 ------------
 This repository contains 1802 Assembler code for OLED and GLCD display demo programs.
+This repository has code for the SH1106 OLED display and the ST7920 GLCD display as a proof of concept.
+There are Elf/OS drivers with demo programs for the SH1106 and other types of OLED displays available at [Elfos-SPI-OLED-Drivers](https://github.com/fourstix/Elfos-SPI-OLED-Drivers).

 The ST7920 GLCD display programs were based on code from the [ST7920_GFX library](https://github.com/BornaBiro/ST7920_GFX_Library) written by Borna Bira and Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried.